Laxmannegi/C-I/README.md

 1. If a class contains any static variables then only implicit static contructure will be present or else we need to define them explicit whereas non-static constructor will be implicitly defined as in every class (except static class) provided we did not define them explicitly.
-2. Static constructor are responsible in initializing static variables and these construtors are never called explicitly they are implicilty called and more over these constructor are first to execute under any class.
+2. Static constructor are responsible in initializing static variables and these constructors are never called explicitly they are implicilty called and more over these constructor are first to execute under any class.
-3. Static constructor can't be parameterized so overloading static constructor are not possible.
+3. **Static constructor can't be parameterized** so overloading static constructor are not possible.

-**Why are constructure are need in our class?**
+**Why constructure are need in our class?**

 - Every class requires a constructor to be present init if we want to create an intance of that class.
-- Every class contain an implicit constructor if not defined explicitly and with the help of implicit constructor instance of class can be created.
+- Every class contain an implicit constructor if not defined explicitly and with the help of implicit constructor the instance of class can be created.

 **What is the need of defining a constructor explicitly again?**